karekkhaleb/Questioner/README.md

 * Install dependecies with `npm install` (You can also use yarn) from the terminal
 * Run tests with `npm test` (also yarn may work)

+## Information on the UI
+* The UI folder is at the root folder and that is where every UI related file is located
+* If you want to login as an admin use email: `admin@mysite.com` and a password of `admin`
+* If you want to login as a regular user, use email: `user@mysite.com` and a password of `user`

 ## Information on the API